 Fact, Americans love beer.
-From the hoppiest of the double IPAs right on down to the lightest of lagers, we love to crack open a cold one on any occasion.
-While we could debate all day about who brews the best of the best, the one thing we can't debate is what states reign supreme in downing the most suds and we've got the stats to prove it thanks to 24/7 Wall.
+From the hoppiest of the double IPAs right on down to the lightest of lagers, we love to crack open a cold one on any occasion, whether it's a Yuengling, Busch, Budweiser, or even Gose.
+While we could debate all day about which brewers are the best of the best, the one thing we beer lovers can't debate is what states reign supreme in downing the most suds and we've got the stats to prove it thanks to 24/7 Wall.

 Before we get into what state is number one per capita on 24/7 Wall's list, shall we take a little wager?
 Raise your hand if you think it's Oregon.
 What about North Carolina?
 How about Texas?
 California anyone?
 Oh yeah, it's probably Colorado.
 They love their craft beer and craft breweries.

 I obviously can't see your hands, but I'm sure there is some commotion out there.
 So place your bet with your friend, co-worker, or guy sitting next to you, and let's take a look at how each state ranks.

 Drum roll, please.
 And the winner is. . .
 New Hampshire.

 Probably not your first guess, but it is home to Smuttynose.
 Or was.
 Smuttynose unfortunately got auctioned off and only time will tell what happens now.
 Sorry, all you Finest Kind IPA fans.
 I'm sad too.
 But I digress.
 Now that we know the winner, let's look at how the rest of the USA ranks:

 3. North Dakota

 12. South Carolina

 18. New Mexico

 36. North Carolina